MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/1-introduction.md

 - Define tests based on user and system flows, and their expected performance.
 - Establish baselines for different scenarios and stages.
 - Evaluate and adjust baselines and thresholds regularly.
-- Implement automated continuous validation pipelines.
+- Implement Azure services in automated pipelines.

 Microsoft Azure provides the following services to implement load testing and chaos engineering:

-- [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) is a managed service used to generate synthetic traffic to test the application and underlying infrastructure and services.
+- [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) is a managed service used to generate synthetic, real-world traffic to test the application and underlying infrastructure and services.
 - [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-overview) is a managed service that provides chaos engineering capabilities to systematically inject failures into key components of the application.

 To validate the impact of application changes under realistic conditions at any time of the development cycle, you can run these two services simultaneously by embedding them in an Azure DevOps continuous integration and continuous delivery (CI/CD) pipeline.